 In fact, existing mobile phones are not simply devices for making phone calls and receiving SMS messages, but powerful communication and entertainment platforms for web surfing, social networking, GPS navigation, and online banking.
-The popularity of smart phones smart phones is also spurred by the proliferation of feature-rich devices as well as compelling mobile applications users are increasingly relying on smart phones to store and handle personal data.
-Inside the phone, we can find current (or past) geo-location information smart phones about the user, phone call logs of placed and received calls, an address book with various contact information, as well as cached emails and photos taken with the built-in camera.
+The popularity of smart phones smart phones is also spurred by the proliferation of feature-rich devices as well as compelling mobile applications (or simply apps).
+In particular, these mobile apps can be readily accessed and downloaded to run on smart phones from various app stores.
+For example, it has been reported [2] that Google's Android Market already hosts 150,000 apps as of February 2011 and the number of available apps has tripled in less than 9 months.
+Not surprisingly, mobile users are increasingly relying on smart phones to store and handle personal data.
+Inside the phone, we can find current (or past) geolocation information smart phones about the user, phone call logs of placed and received calls, an address book with various contact information, as well as cached emails and photos taken with the built-in camera.
 The type and the volume of information kept in the phone naturally lead to various concerns [3, 4, 5, 6] about the safety of this private information, including the way it is managed and accessed.
 Smart phones In this paper, we give an overview of the current state of the art of android security with the widespread use of smart phones both in private and work related areas, securing these devices has become of paramount importance.